cyberid41/reacterminator/README.md

 ## Usage

 ### How to use reacterminator?
-reacterminator converts html into es6 react components.
+Reacterminator converts html into es6 react components.

-To use, you need to annotate your html tags with several simple [data attributes](data-attributes.README.md) that reacterminator recognizes.
+To get started, annotate your html tags with several simple [data attributes](data-attributes.README.md) that reacterminator recognizes.

 For example, you can add a `data-component-name` attribute to your html to let